-During the first half of our fiscal 2021, revenue was negatively impacted by delays and reduced spending attributed to the impact of the COVID-19 pandemic on our customers' operational priorities and as a result of various one-time recurring revenue related and other concessions we have given to customers to help them during this time of need.
-Due to the pandemic, we have seen a reduction or delay in customer contracts, and we have been unable to conduct face-to-face meetings with existing or prospective customers, present in-person demonstrations of our solutions, or host or attend in-person trade shows and conferences.
+During the first nine months of our fiscal 2021, revenue was negatively impacted by delays and reduced spending attributed to the impact of the COVID-19 pandemic on our customers' operational priorities and as a result of various one-time recurring revenue related and other concessions we have given to customers to help them during this time of need.
+Due to the pandemic, we have seen a reduction or delay in customer contracts, and we have seen a significant reduction in face-to-face meetings with existing or prospective customers, in-person demonstrations of our solutions, and have been unable to host or attend in-person trade shows and conferences.
 Limitations on access to the facilities of our customers have also impacted our ability to deliver some of our products, complete certain implementations, and provide in-person consulting and training services, negatively impacting our ability to recognize revenue.
-We continued to experience high recurring revenue renewal rates during the first half of the fiscal year.
+We continued to experience high recurring revenue renewal rates during the first nine months of the fiscal year.
 We also have an expanded product base that includes new products which allow for contactless capabilities and other features which help promote social distancing and guest safety.
-Despite our strong first half recurring renewal rates and new solution offerings, we cannot predict how the pandemic will impact our results in future periods, including to the extent that customers delay or miss payments, customers defer, reduce, or refrain from placing orders or renewing subscriptions or maintenance arrangements, or travel restrictions and site access restrictions remain necessary.
+Despite our strong first nine months of recurring renewal rates and new solution offerings, we cannot predict how the pandemic will impact our results in the short-term future, including to the extent that customers delay or miss payments, customers defer, reduce, or refrain from placing orders or renewing subscriptions or maintenance arrangements, or travel restrictions and site access restrictions remain necessary.
+We likewise cannot predict our results in the long-term future as our customers adapt to the lingering and perhaps more permanent impact of the pandemic on the hospitality industry.

-We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
+We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and mostly remote sales, implementation, and support activities, among other modifications.
 These modifications may continue to delay or reduce sales and harm productivity and collaboration.
-In addition, during the first half of our fiscal 2021, we reduced discretionary costs, implemented a hiring freeze on non-essential positions and reduced payroll and related costs through layoffs, employee furloughs, employee retirement benefit limitations, and salary decreases for executive team members and certain other employees of the Company.
-Such actions may have an adverse impact on us, particularly those actions that remain in place for an extended period.
+In addition, during the first nine months of our fiscal 2021, we reduced discretionary costs, implemented a hiring freeze on non-essential positions and reduced payroll and related costs through layoffs, employee furloughs, employee retirement benefit limitations, and temporary salary decreases for executive team members and certain other employees of the Company.
+Such actions may have an adverse impact on us, particularly those actions that remain in place for an extended period as we continue to manage through the uncertainties around the timing and extent of the pandemic's impact.

-We may take further actions that alter our business operations as the situation evolves.
+We may take further actions or retract previous actions that alter our business operations as the situation continues to evolve.
 As a result, the ultimate impact of the COVID-19 pandemic and the effects of the operational alterations we have made in response on our business, financial condition, liquidity, and financial results cannot be predicted at this time.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was enacted and signed into U.S. law to provide economic relief to individuals and businesses facing economic hardship as a result of the COVID-19 pandemic.
-We plan to continue deferring the timing of employer payroll tax payments as permitted by the CARES Act.
-We deferred \$1.3 million in employer payroll tax payments under the CARES Act as of September 30, 2020.
-The CARES Act did not have a material impact on our consolidated results of operations as of and for the six months ended September 30, 2020.
+We deferred \$1.8 million in employer payroll tax payments under the CARES Act as of December 31, 2020.
+The CARES Act did not have a material impact on our consolidated results of operations as of and for the nine months ended December 31, 2020.